andrew/ultimate-awesome/README.md

 - [awesome-book-authoring](https://github.com/TalAter/awesome-book-authoring) - :books: A collection of awesome resources for technical book authors.
 - [awesome-m8](https://github.com/v3rm0n/awesome-m8) - A curated list of awesome Dirtywave M8 ecosystem.
 - [awesome-kubernetes-threat-detection](https://github.com/jatrost/awesome-kubernetes-threat-detection) - A curated list of resources about detecting threats and defending Kubernetes systems.
+- [awesome-i18n](https://github.com/oh-jon-paul/awesome-i18n) - 🌍 A curated list of i18n resources for all kind of languages and frameworks.
 - [awesome-fortran](https://github.com/rabbiabram/awesome-fortran) - Awesome list of Fortran libs.
 - [fuzzing-tutorial](https://github.com/secnotes/fuzzing-tutorial) - Curated list of classic fuzzing books, papers about fuzzing at information security top conferences over the years, commonly used fuzzing tools, and resources that can help us use fuzzer easily. .
-- [awesome-video](https://github.com/sitkevij/awesome-video) - A curated list of awesome video frameworks, libraries, specifications and software.
 - [awesome-standard](https://github.com/standard/awesome-standard) - Documenting the explosion of packages in the standard ecosystem!.
 - [mac-awesomeTools](https://github.com/SuJunming/mac-awesomeTools) - Mac常用软件等等，有你需要的！.
+- [awesome-nocode-lowcode](https://github.com/valentin-vogel/awesome-nocode-lowcode) - A curated list of awesome nocode and lowcode ressources for building software without code.
 - [data-matching-software](https://github.com/J535D165/data-matching-software) - A list of free data matching and record linkage software. .
-- [awesome-i18n](https://github.com/oh-jon-paul/awesome-i18n) - 🌍 A curated list of i18n resources for all kind of languages and frameworks.
 - [Data-Science](https://github.com/ElizaLo/Data-Science) - Projects and awesome list for all Data Science fields.
 - [awesome-backbone](https://github.com/sadcitizen/awesome-backbone) - A list of resources for backbone.js.
 - [Awesome-Table-Recognition](https://github.com/cv-small-snails/Awesome-Table-Recognition) - A curated list of resources dedicated to table recognition.